Finance - Master of Science (MSc)

 How to apply

-Applicants for this program must have completed a Bachelor’s degree (or an equivalent thereof) in mathematics or in another quantitative and mathematically-orientated discipline from a recognized university.
-Applicants with a degree in physics, engineering or computer science are usually eligible.
+Applicants to this programme must have earned or be in the process of earning a bachelor's degree (or an equivalent thereof) in mathematics or in another quantitative and mathematically-orientated discipline from a recognized university.
+Applicants with a degree in actuarial science, computer science, engineering, or physics are usually eligible.
 A degree in economics can be sufficient provided that you have successfully taken a significant number of courses in mathematics and statistics.
-A degree in business, commerce or accounting is usually not sufficient for admission because typical programs in these fields do not contain the amount of training in mathematics and statistics that is required for the MSc Finance.
+A degree in business, commerce or accounting is usually not sufficient for admission because typical programmes in these fields do not contain the amount of training in mathematics and statistics that is required for the MSc Finance.
 Please note that mathematics courses outside university (e.g. secondary school) cannot be considered as a surrogate for missing qualifications at the Bachelor's level.

 We expect an above-average performance in the completed degree.